pbarnard1/java_nov_dec_2022/lectures/Week5TuesdayOutline.md

 ## Outline:
 - Review setting up Spring Boot Project
 - Announcements:
-    - Is Login/Registration a Core assignment?
-    - Minimum number of core assignments needed to take exam
+    - Minimum number of core assignments needed to take exam - hard 90% minimum to get an exam code - that means in this case a minimum of 9 out of 10 core assignments done to request a code
     - IMPORTANT: Use Spring Boot Version 2.7.5 or 2.7.6, NOT 3.0.0!
 - Review starter code from last week
 - Show wireframe for project